10x-Engineers/Infinite-ISP_TuningTool/README.md

 - Each module has different requirements and sub-menus based on its unique functionality.
 Once the required inputs are provided, the algorithm specific to that module will be executed.

- - Upon completing of a module, options are presented to either restart that specific module, go back to the main menu to select another module, or exit the Tuning Tool.
+ - Upon completion of a module, options are presented to either restart that specific module, go back to the main menu to select another module, or exit the Tuning Tool.
 This allows for flexible exploration and fine-tuning of multiple modules conveniently.

 ## User Guide